AlexJReid/blog/content/posts/bigtable-filtering/index.md

 Both DynamoDB and Cloud Bigtable both force us to think at a lower level than a relational database to maximise efficiency.
 As previously stated, use of Cloud Bigtable would be overkill for a comments section unless the number of comments is incredibly high.

 DynamoDB hits a sweet spot by being incredibly economical (possibly even free) for small workloads.
 Cloud Bigtable has a high initial price point of $0.65/hr for a single node cluster.
 A single Cloud Bigtable node can support a respectable number of operations, but this is only economical if you actually utilise them.
-A single node is the smallest billing increment.

 As an answer to that, Google has other, higher level NoSQL products such as [Firestore](https://cloud.google.com/firestore) with flexible pricing and free quotas.
 DynamoDB has an on-demand, provisioned and autoscaling models, making it a versatile choice for workloads of all sizes.